Toshiba 32LF221U19 32-inch Smart LED TV

 Fire TV OS and Alexa

-For you to get the most of Fire TV features, you’ll need to sign in with your Amazon account, which is very typical of Fire TV streamers, that are built around using your account for transactions like purchasing app and renting media.
+For you to get the most out of Fire TV features, you’ll need to sign in with your Amazon account, which is very typical of Fire TV streamers, which are built around using your account for transactions like purchasing apps and renting media.
 However, on the Toshiba Fire TV Edition, you don’t absolutely need an Amazon account to use the TV.
 There is an optional Basic mode that lets you use the TV as a TV, without access to most streaming features in the interface, but providing access to the TV’s varied inputs.

-Still, most of us would want to use our Amazon account to access the full features on the Toshiba Fire TV Edition, bearing in mind how robust it is as a smart TV platform.
-For instance, it lets you access most streaming services, including Amazon Video and Music, Hulu, Netflix, Sling TV, Spotify and Twitch.
+Still, most of us would want to use our Amazon account to access the full features of the Toshiba Fire TV Edition, bearing in mind how robust it is as a smart TV platform.
+For instance, it lets you access most streaming services, including Amazon Video and Music, Hulu, Netflix, Sling TV, Spotify, and Twitch.
 Curiously, Google Play Movies & TV as well as Google Play Music are absent, and YouTube loads only via the Firefox or Silk web browsers.

 Not surprising at all, while the Fire TV OS is ideally based on Android, rarely do you see Amazon and Google get along much on content.
 The Fire TV includes access to the Alexa voice assistant, which you can easily use on the Toshiba TV Edition by pressing the microphone button on the remote and speaking into it.
-Sure, it may not be handsfree as the Echo or Echo Spot, but it’s still functional out of the box with the press of a button.
+Sure, it may not be hands-free as the Echo or Echo Spot, but it’s still functional out of the box with the press of a button.

 Toshiba 32LF221U19 – Performance

-For an entry-level, budget TV, the Toshiba 32LF221U19 specs are solid than ever before.
+For an entry-level, budget TV, the Toshiba 32LF221U19 specs are more solid than ever before.
 The 32-inch model doesn’t support high dynamic range (HDR), which is only available in the 55-inch iteration of the same model.
-With that, it does not offer a particularly wide color gamut, and doesn’t exceed broadcast standards with reds appearing undersaturated.
+With that, it does not offer a particularly wide color gamut and doesn’t exceed broadcast standards with reds appearing undersaturated.
 As for the colors, they are balanced and not tinted, though not particularly vivid something we expected from a 720p panel.

 Despite the poor contrast and limited color range on the Toshiba Fire TV Edition, BBC’s Life Story looks vivid and very detailed.
 You can easily pick fine details like fur and leaves at very sharp detail, with colors looking natural and balanced.
 Only that they aren’t as nearly vivid as they are on the TCL 6-Series.
 The only caveat is, that TCL’s Series 6 only has two models: 55-inch and 65-inch.
 Thus, if you’re looking for a small home TV that doesn’t cost a fortune, this 32-inch Toshiba is an appealing choice.